ybgskr12/Reforestation/README.md

-## What kind of bagel can fly?
-A plain bagel.
+## What is a vampire's favorite fruit?
+A blood orange.